arangodb/arangodb/Documentation/ImplementorManual/HttpReplication.md

 @copydetails triagens::arango::RestReplicationHandler::handleCommandInventory

 The `dump` method can be used to fetch data from a specific collection.
-As the results of the dump command can be huge, it may not return all data from a collection at once.
+As the results of the dump command can be huge, `dump` may not return all data from a collection at once.
 Instead, the dump command may be called repeatedly by replication clients until there is no more data to fetch.
 The dump command will not only return the current documents in the collection, but also document updates and deletions.